jrs-innovation-center/CODEcampAS/2-first-web-site/ids-and-classes.md

 Exercise:

-> Add the following css to your website in the style.css file
+> Add the following CSS to your website in the style.css file

 ```
 .box {